prassr/gnu-linux-commands/Week-2/Lecture5.md

 # Linux Process Management
-* Helps to switch between tasks while we are in command line environent.
+* Helps to switch between tasks while we are in the command line environment.
 ## ` sleep `
 * Delay for a specified amount (` NUMBER `) of time.
 ```bash